Tromso On a Budget

 SightsTromso has several churches and old homes that are interesting and well worth visiting.
 There is also museum and the northernmost botanical garden in Norway, but the main reason to visit Tromso are the spectacular natural vistas and phenomenon's that northern Norway is famous for.

-The Northern Lights.
+Tromso is ideal for seeing the northern lights in Norway.
 This beautiful display is one of the main reasons that many people make the journey this far north, and Tromso is a great location for seeing this natural phenomenon.
+A tour to see the northern lights is an easy way to do it, too.
 It is often said that the northern parts of Norway is the best places in the world to see the northern lights, because few other countries where the lights can be seen can rival the vast selection of activities, tours, cruises, restaurants and hotels which all play an important part in this arctic experience.

 NeighborhoodsThe city center is the ninth-largest urban area in Norway, with a population of about 60,000.
 The city is home to the world's northernmost university and also houses the northernmost botanical garden and planetarium.
 It is the main neighborhood of interest to tourists.
 The compact city center has the biggest concentration of historic wooden houses north of Trondheim, and they co-exist with modern architecture.
 The houses date from 1789 to 1904, when building wooden houses was banned in the city center, as in several other Norwegian cities.
 The oldest house in Tromso is Skansen, built in 1789 on the remains of a 13th-century turf rampart.

 Kroken is located along the Tromso strait and is across the strait from the city center.
 It is a large residential area in the city of Tromso.
 It has two schools, Kroken Church, the Ishavsbyen FK association football club, and the Krokensenteret shopping mall, where Norway's largest Coop Prix is located.